Let's Make Block Coordinate Descent Converge Faster: Faster Greedy Rules, Message-Passing, Active-Set Complexity, and Superlinear Convergence: Introduction

-In the next section we introduce our notation, review the standard choices behind BCD algorithms, and discuss problem structures where BCD is suitable.
-Subsequently, the following sections explore a wide variety of ways to speed up BCD by modifying the three building blocks above. \begin{enumerate} \item In \Cref{sec:gsl} we propose block selection rules that are variants of the Gauss-Southwell rule, but that incorporate knowledge of Lipschitz constants in order to give better bounds on the progress made at each iteration.
-We also give a general result characterizing the convergence rate obtained using the Gauss-Southwell rule as well as the new greedy rules, under both the Polyak-\L{}ojasiewicz inequality and for general (potentially non-convex) functions. \item In \Cref{sec:practical} we discuss practical implementation issues.
-This includes how to approximate the new rules in the variable-block setting, how to estimate the Lipschitz constants, how to efficiently implement line-searches, how the blocking strategy interacts with greedy rules, and why we should prefer Newton updates over the ``matrix updates'' of recent works. \item In \Cref{sec:messagepassing} we show how second-order updates, or the exact update for quadratic functions, can be computed in linear-time for problems with sparse dependencies when using ``forest-structured'' blocks.
-This allows us to use huge block sizes for problems with sparse dependencies, and uses a connection between sparse quadratic functions and Gaussian Markov random fields (GMRFs) by exploiting the ``message-passing'' algorithms developed for GMRFs. \item In \Cref{sec:exactupdates} we show that greedy BCD methods have a finite-time manifold identification property for problems with separable non-smooth structures like bound constraints or L1-regularization.
-Our analysis notably leads to bounds on the number of iterations required to reach the optimal manifold (``active-set complexity'').
-Further, when using greedy rules with \adaptive blocks this leads to superlinear convergence for problems with sufficiently-sparse solutions (when we use updates incorporating second-order information).
-In the special case of LASSO and SVM problems, we further show that optimal updates are possible.
-This leads to finite convergence for SVM and LASSO problems with sufficiently-sparse solutions when using greedy selection and sufficiently-large variable blocks. \end{enumerate} We note that many related ideas have been explored by others in the context of BCD methods and we will go into detail about these related works in subsequent sections.
+In Section~\ref{sec:bcd} we introduce our notation, review the standard choices behind BCD algorithms, and discuss problem structures where BCD is suitable.
+Subsequently, the following sections explore a wide variety of ways to speed up BCD by modifying the three building blocks above.
+In particular, we first consider the implementation issues associated with using greedy BCD methods for general unconstrained optimization: \begin{itemize} \item In \Cref{sec:gsl} we propose selection rules that generalize the Gauss-Southwell-Lipschitz rule proposed in~\citet{nutini2015}.
+The Gauss-Southwell-Lipschitz rule incorporates knowledge of Lipschitz constants into the classic Gauss-Southwell rule in order to give a better bound on the progress made at each iteration.
+The prior work considered this rule in the setting of updating a single coordinate, and in this work we propose several generalizations to the block setting.
+We also show a result characterizing the convergence rate obtained using the Gauss-Southwell rule as well as the new greedy rules, under both the Polyak-\L{}ojasiewicz inequality and for general (potentially non-convex) functions. \item In \Cref{sec:practical} we discuss a variety of the practical implementation issues associated with implementing BCD methods.
+This includes how to approximate the new rules in the variable-block setting, how to estimate the Lipschitz constants, how to efficiently implement line-searches, how the blocking strategy interacts with greedy rules, and why we should prefer Newton updates over the ``matrix updates'' of recent works.
+While we specifically discuss these in the context of greedy methods, several of the ideas in this section also apply when implementing cyclic or randomized BCD methods. \end{itemize} In the next sections we consider two of the most-common cases where BCD methods are used.
+In particular, we consider problems with a sparse dependency structure and problems that include a non-smooth but separable term.
+In this context we make the following contributions: \begin{itemize} \item In \Cref{sec:messagepassing} we show how second-order updates, or the exact update for quadratic functions, can be computed in linear-time for problems with sparse dependencies when using ``forest-structured'' blocks.
+This allows us to use huge block sizes for problems with sparse dependencies, and uses a connection between sparse quadratic functions and Gaussian Markov random fields (GMRFs) by exploiting the ``message-passing'' algorithms developed for GMRFs.
+We discuss how to efficiently construct forest-structured blocks in both randomzied and greedy settings. \item In \Cref{sec:exactupdates} we give bounds on the number of iterations required to reach the optimal manifold (``active-set complexity'') when applying greedy (or cyclic) BCD methods to problems with a separable non-smooth structure.
+We also discuss how when using greedy rules with \adaptive blocks this leads to local superlinear convergence for problems with sufficiently-sparse solutions (when we use updates incorporating second-order information).
+This leads to finite convergence for problems with sufficiently-sparse solutions and where exact updates are possible (such as SVMs and LASSO problems), when using greedy selection and sufficiently-large variable blocks.
+We further discuss how the old idea of two-metric projection can be used to obtain this finite convergence while maintaining the cost of BCD methods for smooth objectives. \end{itemize} We note that many related ideas have been explored by others in the context of BCD methods and we will go into detail about these related works in the relevant sections.
 In \Cref{sec:experiments} we use a variety of problems arising in machine learning to evaluate the effects of these choices on BCD implementations.
 These experiments indicate that in some cases the performance improvement obtained by using these enhanced methods can be dramatic.